Prof. Dr. Kathrin Hörschelmann

 Herausgegebene Sonderhefte

 ‘Theorising Life Transitions: Geographical Perspectives’, Area (2011), sole editor.
-Link
+Link34

 Zeitschriftenartikel

 Kiss, B., Sekulova, F., Hörschelmann, K., Salk, C.F., Takahashi, W. and Wamsler, C. (2022) ‘Citizen Participation in the Governance of Nature‐Based Solutions’, Environmental Policy and Governance, 32(3), 247-272.
-Link
+Link38

 Botterill, K., Bogacki, M., Burrell, K. and Hörschelmann, K. (2020) ‘Applying for Settled Status.
 Ambivalent and Reluctant Compliance of EU citizens in Post-Brexit Scotland’, Scottish Affairs, 29(3), 370-385.
-Link
+Link39

 Estrada, M., Kotsila, P., Hörschelmann, K., Lazova, Y. and Werner, A. (2020) ‘Ensuring Citizenship Rights.
 Cooperation and Tensions in the Governance of Urban Community Gardens’, In: IOP Conference Series Earth and Environmental Science, 588(5) (IOP Publishing).
-Link
+Link40

 Tozer, L., Hörschelmann, K., Anguelovski, I., Bulkeley, H. and Lazova, Y. (2020) ‚Whose city?
 Whose nature?
 Towards inclusive nature-based

 solution governance‘, Cities 107.
-Link
+Link42

 Hörschelmann, K., Cottrell Studemeyer, C., Hopkins, P. and Benwell, M. (2019) ‘Special issue introduction: “Peripheral visions: Security by, and for, whom?”’
 Geopolitics, 1-11, DOI: 10.1080/14650045.2019.1593965.
-Link
+Link43

 Hopkins, P., Hörschelmann, K., Benwell, M., and Studemeyer, C. (2019) ‘Young people’s landscapes of security’, Social and Cultural Geography, 20(4), 435-444.